comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 </figcaption>
 </figure>

-When comparing the number of HTTP requests and query execution times for different data vault discovery approaches under cMatch in [](#results-queries-discover), we can observe that using the type index leads to fewer HTTP requests and faster query execution compared to LDP-based discovery on average.
-To explain this behaviour in more detail, [](#figure-queries_indexvsstorage_time_relative) shows the average query execution times of each discover query separately, for the different combinations of data vault discovery approaches.
-To simplify comparability, the execution times within this figure are [relative to the maximum query execution time per query](cite:cites linktraversaloptimization).
-Furthermore, [](#figure-queries_indexvsstorage_http_relative) shows the average number of HTTP requests for each of those discover queries, which are also made relative to the maximum number of requests per query for better comparability.

 While [](#figure-queries_indexvsstorage_time_relative) shows that for all queries using just the type index is slightly faster or comparable to just LDP-based discovery,